 - Gather all the ingredients.

-To Prepare Ingredients
+To Prepare the Ingredients

 - Once the shiitake mushrooms are fully hydrated and tender, squeeze to drain the liquid back to the dashi.
 If the liquid is less than 2 cups (480 ml), add water.
-Discard the tough stem with a knife.
+Discard the tough stems with a knife.

 - Cut the aburaage in half and thinly slice into short strips.